 The Ontario Hunter Jumper Association (OHJA) was formed in 1994 as a result of the growth of the horse industry.
-Up until that time the Ontario Equestrian Federation offices functioned as the administrative facility for the hunter/jumper community of the province.
+Up until that time Ontario Equestrian offices functioned as the administrative facility for the hunter/jumper community of the province.
 All other breed and disciplines had a provincial organization in place which dealt with their specific issues.
-The OEF Board of Directors, by formal motion, required the hunter/jumper community to establish their own association.
+The OE Board of Directors, by formal motion, required the hunter/jumper community to establish their own association.

 One of the essential mandates passed on to the new organization was the responsible and unbiased maintenance of a point system for annual awards.
 Equestran Canada continues to be responsible for national programs such as U25, Rules, Officials as well as allocation of national competition dates.